sigmaSd/tree-sitter-strace/README.md

 ```

 ## Use with helix

-- add this to helix languages.toml
+Add this to helix languages.toml
 ```toml
 [[grammar]]
 name = "strace"